keith27staines/iOSApp/README.md

 4. In the Xcode  preferences pane, add the developer's account if not already done

-5. In the Xcode preferences pane, add an appropriate Github account with access to https://github.com/workfinder/iOSApp if not already done.
+5. In the Xcode preferences pane, add an appropriate Gitlab account with access to https://github.com/workfinder/iOSApp if not already done.
 Ensure that HTTPS is selected rather than SSH.

 6. All other Xcode settings can be safely left at their default values.